Bathtor/rust-executors/README.md

 ## Rust Version

-Requires at least Rust `1.22.0`, as [crossbeam-deque](https://github.com/crossbeam-rs/crossbeam-deque) expects the `ord_max_min` feature to be stable.
+Requires at least Rust `1.26`, due to [crossbeam-channel](https://github.com/crossbeam-rs/crossbeam-channel) requirements.
 ## Deciding on an Implementation

 To select an `Executor` implementation, it is best to test the exact requirements on the target hardware.
 The crate `executor-performance` provides a performance testing suite for the provided implementations.
 To use it *clone* this repository, run `cargo build --release`, and then check `target/release/executor-performance --help` to see the available options.
 There is also a small [script](executor-performance/threadinc.sh) to test thread-scaling with some reasonable default options.

-If you don't know what hardware your code is going to run on, use the [crossbeam_workstealing_pool](https://docs.rs/executors/0.2.0/executors/crossbeam_workstealing_pool/index.html).
+If you don't know what hardware your code is going to run on, use the [crossbeam_workstealing_pool](https://docs.rs/executors/0.4.1/executors/crossbeam_workstealing_pool/index.html).
 It tends to perform best on all the hardware I have tested (which is pretty much Intel processors like i7 and Xeon).

 ## License